Office Location 7831 East Bush Lake Road, Suite 302 | Bloomington, MN 55439 Phone: 651-224-2880

 Policy and Programs Director

-Andrew Stephenson joined the Upper Mississippi River Basin Association as Policy and Programs Director in fall 2018.
+Andrew Stephenson joined UMRBA as Policy and Programs Director in fall 2018.
 He focuses on UMRBA’s ecosystem-related work as well as flood risk and sediment management planning, aquatic nuisance species, external communications, and advocacy on behalf of the five states’ shared interests.
 Andrew has predominantly been working to facilitate state-federal collaboration on the Upper Mississippi River Restoration (UMRR) program.

 Andrew enjoys exploring the trails through the hardwood forests, steep bluffs, and flat bottomlands of the Mississippi Gorge Regional Park.

-Margie has been an integral UMRBA staff member since its inception, ensuring the smooth operation of the Association.
-Margie works on all things administrative, assists in external communications, and arranges our meetings and workshops.
-Margie supports all UMRBA staff members in advancing the states’ priorities and regional programs and projects.
+Natalie Lenzen joined UMRBA as Operations Manager in spring 2022, maximizing and strengthening the internal capacity of the Association as a well-respected, high-impact organization.
+Natalie works on all things administrative, assists in external communications, and arranges our meetings and workshops.
+She supports the UMRBA Board and staff in advancing the states’ priorities and regional programs and projects.